jondot/nina/README.md

 Nina
 ====

-Nina is a web microframework for the .Net platform, inspired by Sinatra.
-It includes several aspects that go futher beyond Sinatra, such as an abstract, pluggable, and extensible infrastructure.
+[Nina][3] is a web microframework for the .Net platform, inspired by Sinatra.
+It includes several aspects that go futher beyond
+Sinatra, such as an abstract, pluggable, and extensible infrastructure.

 Features